 Download and print the Counselor Certification Form.
 Scan and upload the signed counselor certification form and a copy of your official or unofficial high school transcript (must include the 9th – 11th grade) the application.

 Download and print a copy of the Physical Fitness Assessment (PFA) worksheet.
 Take a copy of the PFA worksheet with you when you complete the fitness assessment.
 Have the examiner fill in all of the information on the form and have him/her sign and date it.
 After you have completed the fitness assessment, use the worksheet to enter your results electronically.
 Scan and upload the completed worksheet to the application.

 Enter your GPA manually in the fields provided on the application and submit SAT and/or ACT scores electronically through the testing agency using AFROTC Test Code 0548.

 Enter your GPA electronically in the fields provided.

-The entire application must be complete by February 1.
+The entire application must be complete by 11:59 PM CST on January 17.
 After you have completed the application steps and have met all qualifications, a local Air Force ROTC detachment will contact you to schedule an interview with an Air Force officer.